SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Flows/Using_flows.md

 Flows always start from at least one existing data source.
 The following data sources can be used to initiate a flow:

-- **Feeds**: Live or static data inputs, such as text inputs or other widgets providing data.
+- **Data inputs**: Live or static data inputs, such as text inputs or other widgets providing data.
 - **Other flows**: Flows can be chained, with the output of one flow being used as the input for another.
 <!--(Variables) TODO: add once variables are available-->